Uttam-Mahata/CourseWagon-Angular/README.md

-Here’s a README file tailored for your Angular application that utilizes the `CourseService` for interacting with the Flask backend.
-This README includes a project overview, installation instructions, and details on how to use the `CourseService`.

-# CourseWagon - Angular Application
+# Course Wagon - Angular Application

 CourseWagon is a web application designed to streamline course management and subject generation using Generative AI.
 This Angular application interacts with a Flask backend to manage courses, subjects, modules, chapters, topics, subtopics, and their respective content.